 The Solar Heat Gain Coefficient (solar efficiency) of new (dual pane low-e) assemblies ranges from 0.41 – 0.60.
 However, with daily thermal and UV aging, the soft rubber seals harden and decay, allowing the inert gas between the panes to leak out over time.
 As a result, the thermal efficiency is dramatically reduced, leaving the SHGC higher (less efficient) than the even the single pane NanoTint coated alternative.

 To take this analysis a step further, we made up our own field test boxes with the front face all glass and faced them directly into the sun.
 The results below show the mostly transparent (16%) coating matching dark “limo” tint with solar incidence at 90 degrees, but as time passed and the sun angle became less direct, the nano coating far outperformed even the darkest of traditional tints.
 Since the sun is rarely at a right angle to any glass surface, one would expect the liquid window insulation to lead the pack in cumulative energy savings and comfort, such as in a vehicle or next to a window.

-With better durability, longevity and costs nearly equal, the liquid window insulation is far superior.
-In terms of window “upgrades” any of the above films are good, but the liquid window insulation seems to be a consistently better value in price, performance and aesthetic.
+With better durability, longevity and costs at or below cheaper dark films, the liquid window insulation is a far superior value in comfort, durability, aesthetics, thermal performance, first cost and lifecycle cost.
+In terms of window “upgrades” any of the above films are good, but the liquid window insulation seems to be a consistently better in all areas.

 For a more information on installation, click here.